UKHackspaceFoundation/foundation/define.md

-# Requirements for full membership
+# Membership Requirements for Member Spaces

-## Hackspaces
-A hackspace (also known as a Hackerspace or Makerspace) is a member run and operated workspace where people with similar interests can meet, socialize and collaborate.
-See [hackerspace](https://en.wikipedia.org/wiki/Hackerspace) on Wikipedia.

-## Membership Requirements

 An organisation is eligible to join the UK Hackspace Foundation as a [Member Space](structure.md) if it:
     * supports the goals of the UK Hackspace Foundation
     * is a non-profit association
-    * has the primary aim of providing a shared physical workspace to its members for the purposes of science, technology, engineering, and art
+    * has the primary aim of providing a shared workshop to its members for the purposes of science, technology, engineering, and art
     * is democratically controlled by its members, who have equal voting rights and actively participate in policies and making decisions
     * has a bank account
     * is based in the UK, Republic of Ireland, or Crown Dependencies